What Plants Repel Wasps: Natural Solutions for a Wasp-Free Garden

 2. Entry Points

-Position these plants near doorways, windows, and other entry points to prevent wasps from entering your home.
-The strong scents from plants like mint and eucalyptus can discourage wasps from approaching these areas.
+Plant near doorways and windows to deter wasps from entering your home.
+The scents from plants like mint and eucalyptus can be particularly effective.

 3. Garden Borders